- Home

 Maintaining a straight back, move into a plank position by leaning against a sturdy chair or counter.

-Apply tension to band by separating wrists
+Apply tension to band by separating wrists.

 Pressing into counter, lower chest until elbows move behind body.